PRIME8s/PaperBoi/README.md

-# PaperBoi 📰🚲🏠
+# PaperBoi 📰🚲🏠 (Pygame-Web Edition)

-A simple Paperboy-style arcade game in Python using Pygame and emoji sprites!
+Play the emoji Paperboy arcade game in your browser, thanks to [pygame-web](https://github.com/pygame-web/pygame-web)!

 ## How to Play